 This is an innovative cross-border exchange project and SCoTENS is interested in learning how it helps to overcome barriers, reduce prejudice and lead to increasing co-operation between colleges of education and their students on the island of Ireland.
 Students are required to participate in two evaluation procedures as part of their overall participation in the project: a simple questionnaire and an Evaluation Day for students and lecturers at the conclusion of the project.

-The 2016-2017 North-South Student Exchange Project will involve 12 students from six colleges of education:
+The 2019-2020 North-South Student Exchange Project will involve 10 students from five colleges of education:

 - Stranmillis University College, Belfast;

 - DCU Institute of Education, Drumcondra, Dublin;

 - Froebel Department of Primary and Early Childhood Education, NUI Maynooth.